 The Breckenridge Nordic Center in CO has skiers who are enjoying the patio and lounging around with a glass of beer or wine.
 They’ve held some well-attended fundraising events this spring and expect to remain open through the second weekend of April.
 Owner Matt Dayton said “We’re having really warm days but own snow holds up very well.”

 The folks at Methow Trails in Winthrop, WA stated, “This season has been another fantastic snow year!
-And we will groom until April 2nd as we have no shortage of snow.
-People stop skiing after Presidents Day weekend which is really too bad because we often find the best skiing of the season comes in the spring.
+We have no shortage of snow but people stop skiing after Presidents Day weekend which is really too bad because we often find the best skiing of the season comes in the spring.
 The trails are well packed, and the days are lighter and warmer making it much more comfortable to ski.
 We’re seeing that in the Methow right now there’s some of the best ski conditions we’ve had all year!
 Photo: Top photo from NY Cross Country Ski Areas Assoc.; Groomed trail with blue skies at Byrncliff Resort & Conference Center

 Jackson Ski Touring Center in NH featured two local abstract painters, in a display of art with nature on a snowy Saturday in February.
 Instead of a white walled gallery, in its place were walls made from snow, hemlocks, and birches, all places for paintings to hang from...and the beneficiaries were on snowshoes and cross country skis.